dpaudel/LearnR/README.md

 ```
 #Use stacks instead :)

-<h5>Get names of progenies from all files to be used in STACKS</h5>
+<h5>Get the names of progenies from all files to be used in STACKS</h5>

 ```
 for i in *.fq; do echo -n " -r ./samples_7/$i"; done